 A recent study from The Journal of Alternative and Complementary Medicine found that grapefruit-seed extract was effective in killing over “800 bacterial and viral strains, 100 strains of fungus, and a large number of single and multi-celled parasites” (23).
 No other naturally-occuring anti-microbial can come close to these results.

 I have my clients use GI Regulator which is a powerful supplement with clinically effective dosages of Berberine, Grapefruit seed extract and other compounds to help destroy bad microbes and heal a damaged gut membrane.
-Additionally, I like to use oregano and peppermint essential oils in this process.
+Additionally, I like to use encapsulated oregano essential oil in this process.

 For individuals with SIBO, it is adviseable to begin on a low FODMAP elimination diet for 30 days.
 FODMAPS is an acronym for Fermentable Oligo, Di- and Monosaccharides and Polyols.
 These are all types of sugar based carbohydrates that are found in certain foods and are challenging on the bowel (28).

 These sugars include glucose, fructose, galactans, polyols and lactose among others.
 These can be problematic because they fuel the growth of the bacteria in the small intestine which aggravates the pre-existing overgrowth syndrome (29).
 Here is the list of the foods in these categories.